pfvernon2/OSCine/README.md

 ### Why another OSC library in Swift?

-I created this package for my own uses as I found the available open source packages lacking, primarily in their requirements for thirdparty dependencies.
+I created this package for my own uses as I found the available open source packages lacking for my purposes.
 Initially I was not planning to release this, however in the process of developing it I found Apples documentation and examples for creating Network Protocol Framers to be shamefully lacking.
 I felt it was worth contributing this example back to the community simply to make another protocol framer example available.

 ## OSC